MarkSeliverstov/MFF-bachelor-work/logs.md

 ## 9.02.2024

-- Status update about:
 - [x] Next meeting date
 - [x] Etities and Anotations view
 - [x] Try to generate random id in the entity id when creating the entity

 ## 13.02.2024